Apply for a 2015-2016 Senior Undergraduate Scholarship

 Application deadline: March 31, 2015

-Scholarships of up to $10,000 will be awarded for the 2015/2016 school year.
+Scholarships will be awarded for the 2015/2016 school year and have ranged from $5,000 to $10,000 in recent years.
 Successful recipients must be U.S. citizens and enrolled full-time at the senior level (during the 2015/2016 school year) in an accredited civil engineering program, or in a related field as determined by ASDSO, and must demonstrate an interest in pursuing a career in hydraulics, hydrology or geotechnical disciplines, or in another discipline related to the design, construction and operation of dams.

 Undergraduate students planning to graduate in May/December 2016 will be eligible for the 2015 scholarship.